telematics-lab/IoD_Sim/README.md

 of drones that:

 - Move according to the mobility model associated to the reference scenario.
-- Exchange messages with network access points deployed on a generic and flat 3D space.
+- Exchange messages with network access points deployed on a cartesian or geographic 3D space.

 For more details on how IoD_Sim works and all its features, the following research publications are highly recommended: